 How often does the affiliate program pay its affiliates?
 Daily, weekly, monthly or immediately after you make the sale?
 What are the payment methods?
 I like affiliate programs that pay at least once per month.
 Weekly is even better.

 What are your thoughts on how to evaluate an affiliate program?
+What do you suggest?
 Leave a comment below and let me know what you think.
 I look forward to hearing from you.

 - Affiliate Marketing Tips